Adjusting Payments

 What's New

-After posting partial payments or when removing, reducing, or writing off a payment, you'll receive a confirmation screen that allows you to choose what happens next.
-The default behavior remains the same (the customer owes you the balance), but you now have additional options.
+After posting a partial payment — or when removing, reducing, or writing off a payment — you will receive a confirmation screen that allows you to choose what happens next.
+The default behavior remains the same (the customer owes you the balance), but you now have additional options to handle the resulting balance or funds.

 How to Move a Payment to a Different Invoice